Skip to content

 Vaping on the Rise

-Vaping is the practice of inhaling and exhaling vapor containing nicotine and flavoring produced by an e-cigarette or "vape", and has increased in popularity of the last decade.
+Vaping is the practice of inhaling and exhaling aerosol containing nicotine and flavoring produced by an e-cigarette or "vape" and has increased in popularity of the last decade.
 Children are especially taking to this dangerous practice, with 3.5% of middle school students using e-cigarettes, according to the CDC's National Youth Tobacco Survey.
-This is an increase from 2021, which had a 2.8% usage among that same population.
+This is an increase from 2021, which had a 2.8 percent usage among that same population.
 Despite marketing claims, vaping is not a safe alternative to smoking, and is as addictive as using other nicotine products.

 Vaping Risks - Resources from ATS